No Spark? Try These Fixes Before Replacing Your Ignition Module

 - If the boot is cracked, loose, or damaged, replace it.

-Rust, dirt, or oil on the flywheel or ignition module can interfere with spark generation.
+Rust, dirt, or oil on the flywheel or ignition module can disrupt spark generation.

 - Remove the starter assembly.